update-ankur/OpenSource-your-Project/Players/Readme.md

 Track the movement of three gulls namely – Eric, Nico & Sanne

-The case study is divied into six parts:
+The case study is divied into three parts:

 1. Identify Potential Players
 2. DO SWOT Analysis of Players